-Initially launched as a joint initiative of a group of leading Australian charities and nonprofits*, Community Refugee Sponsorship Australia is now an independent non-profit organisation with a vision to play a leading role in encouraging, developing and supporting the implementation of a community-led refugee support program in Australia.
+Initially launched as a joint initiative of a group of leading Australian charities and nonprofits*, Community Refugee Sponsorship Australia is now an independent charity organisation with a vision to play a leading role in encouraging, developing and supporting the implementation of a community-led refugee support program in Australia.

 In the context of the COVID-19 pandemic, CRSI launched a pilot ‘Group Mentorship Program’ for refugees already in Australia that tested and demonstrated the viability of the community sponsorship approach in Australia.
 As part of this, we developed many of the tools and processes that will be required for a successful sponsorship program.